jagdishwar/TuneLOader/README.md

 # TuneLOader
-Standalone Distributable Application for Mac to Download any MP3 Songs with Higher-quality audio .
+Standalone Distributable Application for mac(OS) to Download any MP3 Songs with Higher-quality audio .